-- The Royalty may be waived or reduced for specified periods pursuant to the 2018 Development Incentive program and the Enterprise Zone Incentive.
+- The Royalty may be waived or reduced for specified periods pursuant to the 2019 Incentive programs.

 - Net Sates is defined as gross revenues of the restaurant for all products and services offered (whether such sales are evidenced by cash, check, credit, charge account, or otherwise), less sales tax collected and paid to the state or other local taxing authority.

 - Occasional sales not in the ordinary course of the restaurant’s principal business, such as sale of used furniture or equipment, are not included in Net Sates for purposes of calculating the Royalty.

 4. On-Line Transaction Fee: 1.75% of Net Sales via Internet online ordering